 Adult Coloring Books

 This could be for your crafty friend or an artistic mom who needs to get their fix while still recovering.
-Boobies gone but I rock on, I Am A Cancer Warrior, Secret Garden, Calm the F*ck Down & Maybe Swearing Will Help are all great.
+Boobies gone but I rock on, I Am A Cancer Warrior, Calm the F*ck Down & Maybe Swearing Will Help are all great.
 Pair with dual tip markers for the perfect care package addition!

 Netflix or Amazon Prime Membership

 Ohhh yes.
 Peruse through page after page on Amazon or spend the day watching a new series on Netflix.
 This time is for rest and recovery – so take a load off and enjoy the quiet time.
 Give the gift of Amazon Prime Membership or Netflix email gift card.

 Sometimes fresh flowers just make people smile.
 I remember after my surgery, the house looked like a florist shop.
 It was so beautiful and smelled even better.
 I was so thankful to those who sent them because it was as if they found a way to bring the outdoors inside to me while I was bedridden for days on end.
 I typically like shopping local when I can, but you can even opt for Urban Stems (and their Breast Cancer Awareness Collection where $10,000 goes to BCRF during October!) or Amazon flowers from a small business.

 Courage.
 Brave.
 Love.
 Believe.
 Hope.
 These are just some of the messages on jewelry from The Giving Keys, a pay-it-forward company devoted to doing good in the world.
 Every product purchased supports job creation for people transitioning out of homelessness.
 A friend of mine who had a preventative double mastectomy about a month after me gave me her INSPIRE bracelet from The Giving Key.
 It’s now my turn to pass it onto someone who inspires me 🙂 Gotta love the gift that keeps on giving.